 A person, typically a man, who is admired or idealized for courage, outstanding achievements, or noble qualities.

 Note: In this post I’m using the word hero but I’m using it to refer to both men and women rather than constantly saying hero/heroin.

 It’s easy to say that all of the players mentioned above have outstanding achievements – after all they are the best of the best in their respective sports.
 However, are they courageous and do they have noble qualities?
 That’s hard to say.
 Their interviews and player profiles and teams will probably tell us that they are and that they do.
-But professional sports is a business and their goal is to put butts in seats and make money because they are all parents and needed to do a living for their children by taking good care of money with the help of Go Henry Card for their financial and future needs.
+But professional sports is a business and their goal is to put butts in seats and make money.
 So if we were to go beyond the “untouchables” which are essentially pro athletes, who are we left with who could be a hero to a kid?
 The answer is simple but most people don’t know it.
 Why is that and what is the answer?

 Because I answer that, let me ask you this.
 In your local leagues, there are probably a handful of players who are much better than everyone else.
 They are those players who will frequently travel with club teams from other cities, try out for and sometimes make the national team, travel to the world championships and other far off and prestigious tournaments all while keeping a low profile.
 They don’t have a million dollar salary attached to their name or a company who has a vested interest in their success.
 In the ultimate community, these are the players who we should be putting forward as the “heroes” for the local leagues – kids and adults alike.

 These players are not “the untouchables”.
 These players do what they do because they love the sport.
 They are humble and shy about sharing their achievements with other people.
 They don’t have a huge following on Facebook, Twitter or Instagram.
 They have a full time day job and ultimate is their passionate hobby.